 People who are undergoing the credentialing process for the American College of Animal Welfare are required to have three (3) individuals evaluate the understanding and efforts in animal welfare.
-One of the individuals should be the ACAW Diplomate mentor.
-(This is in addition to a letter from the mentor describing the status of the candidate relative to the candidate's dedication to their ACAW evaluated program and mentor interaction.)
+One of the individuals should be the ACAW Diplomate mentor if one has been identified.
 Each evaluator should receive a pre-signed form from the candidate which is then to be completed and sent directly to the ACAW Secretary by the evaluator.

 These Applicant Evaluation Forms provide an opportunity for ACAW to learn more about the candidate's efforts to become knowledgeable about the breadth of animal welfare topics.
-It is important for evaluators to know that their input is to be for evaluation of the candidate and are not letters of reference.
+It is important for evaluators to know that their input is to be for evaluation of the candidate's animal welfare background, and that these are not letters of reference.